Wildlife Conservation & Anti-Poaching Groups

 |Earth League International – Conducts multilingual global awareness campaigns and supports and sponsors projects in Africa related to anti-poaching and anti-trafficking.
 Elephant Action League is dedicated to fighting wildlife trafficking, forest crime, poaching, and provides training to field operatives and investigates individuals and organizations that take part in these crimes.
 They have an list of operational partners listed on their site.
 The League has also launched WildLeaks.org, a secure platform for anonymous informants and whistle-blowers to expose wildlife and forest crime as well as trafficking organizations and corrupt government officials.
 Registered as a non-profit in USA.||USA|

 |Environmental Investigation Agency – This non-governmental organization provides a different kind of front-line work by sending undercover investigators to the heart of wildlife trafficking syndicates and areas where other environmental crimes are being committed.
 Invaluable evidence is gathered and reported through EIA’s publications for reading by the public and other NGOs.
 They also campaign to raise awareness and lobby for reforms in land and wildlife management while working with local groups, intelligence agencies, and NGOs to maximize the impact of the information that EIA gathers from the field.
 Registered as a non-profit in UK and USA.||UK USA|

-Those interested in getting hands-on caring for sun bears and moon bears may volunteer in Cambodia at FTB’s Phnom Tamao Wildlife Rescue Centre.
-Registered as a non-profit in Australia and UK.
+Those interested in getting hands-on caring for sun bears and moon bears may volunteer in Cambodia at FTB’s Phnom Tamao Wildlife Rescue Centre or at Vietnam’s Cat Tien Bear Sanctuary.
+Registered as a non-profit in Australia.

 The foundation offers many ways to get involved including sponsoring an event or awareness program, organizing a fundraiser, getting an internship, and for well-qualified individuals an opportunity to volunteer in the field.
 Registered as a non-profit in USA.